Redefining Health Education

 What is Facts4Life?

 We live in a climate where many worry about health and we often assume that perfect health is attainable.
-When we are unwell, the medical services should be able to step in and fix us whenever we feel unwell.
+These unrealistic expectations can lead to the idea that medical services should be able to step in and fix us whenever we feel unwell.

 Never has there been a better time to open up the dialogue for young people, families and the wider community.